Lalbhai Dalpatbhai College of Engineering: Laboratories

-Each department has modern, fully equipped laboratories for U.G. and P.G. programs.
+Each department has laboratories for U.G. and P.G. programs.
 Most of the laboratories are recognized for testing and standardization by various organizations.
 New laboratories of the institute are constantly being established in emerging areas.
 In addition to the students, the laboratories also cater to industrial testing in diverse fields.
-The campus offers free internet facility to its students & faculty with the majority of the labs equipped with highly configured computers.

 Workshop

 The workshop is equipped to show students the basic operations of manufacturing and production.
 It is equipped with a CNC machine, an electro-discharge machine, and measuring instruments.
 The institute has a thermal workshop in which boilers and other thermal equipment can be studied and an automobile workshop.

 Centre of Excellence - Siemens has been established at L. D. College of Engineering.
 Centre of Excellence has established relevant laboratories having Siemens products and Siemens Industry software applications.

 Keepsake Welding Research & Skill development Centre of Excellence has been established at L. D. College of Engineering.

 Sports

 The college has dedicated a team for major sports like cricket, lawn and table tennis, badminton, kabbadi, football, volleyball etc. College also has its own ground for cricket, football, lawn tennis court and an indoor badminton court.
 Every year, hundreds of students take part in GTU Sports fest, which is university level sports fest of Gujarat and bring laurels to the college.